 Paper used: S. Dong, S. Kircher, and M. Garland.
 2005.
 Harmonic functions for quadrilateral remeshing of arbitrary manifolds.

 Blender will have a better fluid and smoke simulation solver base.
 Turbulence simulations will be much improved by vortex handling and wavelet turbulence support.
 Users will have a better control over the fluid and smoke simulation.
 Current Blender version allow for only one fluid domain to be present in one scene.
 Though it may provide control over computation resources by moving/resizing the domain, it is not always convenient.
 Having MantaFlow as framework allows for multiple domains.
 Also, problems with zero gravity in current Blender versions are solved in MantaFLow.

 I plan to improve the Cycles renderer, by improving its performance and memory usage.
 The items are from the official Optimization Ideas list, written by Brecht here.

 Jason Wikins – Viewport FX III

 Mentor: Antony Riakiotakis

 This is a proposal to complete previous work on updating Blender”s viewport drawing code.
 Due to previous work, the Viewport FX branch of Blender no longer depends on legacy versions of OpenGL, additionally it can run on mobile systems using OpenGL ES.
 A large part of what remains to be done are optimization and testing.
 Optimization will involve finding the worst bottlenecks that diminish drawing performance and mitigating them.
-Since almost all drawing code in Blender has been modified by previous work, there is a potential for new visual errors to appear online casino from previously working code, so testing has to be done.
+Since almost all drawing code in Blender has been modified by previous work, there is a potential for new visual errors to appear from previously working code, so testing has to be done.
 Both optimization and testing would be enhanced by involving the Blender community.
 Additionally, a replacement for the deprecated OpenGL selection mode needs to be implemented to accelerate picking objects in the viewport.